How we can help you

 Please note to make an ultrasound appointment, we need a copy of a specialists referral letter.
 These can be faxed to (02) 9382 0304, emailed to email@example.com or delivered in person.

 Once your referral is received, we will contact you confirming an appointment date and time.
-An SMS reminder will be sent to your mobile phone 3 days prior to your appointment.
+You will be contacted 2-3 days before your appointment.

 Magnetic Resonance Imaging (MRI)